-How Long is the Medical Billing and Coding Program
+How Long Is the Medical Billing and Coding Program

 Becoming a medical biller and coder typically involves a time commitment ranging from one to three years.
 Acquiring a certification in medical billing and coding generally takes about one year, whereas pursuing an associate degree in the field may extend the timeframe to up to three years.